Straightwashing: In fiction

 Dragos Manea distinguishes between changing a queer character in fiction into a straight character, toning down the queer aspects of a character to make the character more acceptable to a heterosexual audience, removing queer referents from marketing posters or DVD covers, and changing the depiction of entire queer cultures or societies into a heterosexual version.

 Film

-In fiction, the practice of straightwashing has particularly been noted in screenplays based on comic books.
-The X-Men character Mystique is depicted as bisexual in the comic books, but in the films, she is shown as straight.
-Within the comic books published by Marvel Comics, Mystique had romantic relationships with both male and female characters.
-Her most prominent relationship was with Destiny, a female "fellow member of the Brotherhood of Evil Mutants with whom she raised a child."
-Within the X-Men films released by 20th Century Fox between 2000 and 2019, the character of Mystique, played by Rebecca Romijn (from 2000 to 2011) and Jennifer Lawrence (from 2011 to 2019), did not have any relationship or interest in another female character.
+The X-Men character Mystique is depicted as bisexual in the comic books, with her most prominent relationship was with Destiny, a female "fellow member of the Brotherhood of Mutants with whom she raised a child."
+However, within the X-Men films released by 20th Century Fox between 2000 and 2019, the character of Mystique, played by Rebecca Romijn (2000-2011) and Jennifer Lawrence (2011-2019), did not have any relationship or interest in another female character.

 The 2015 film Stonewall was accused of ciswashing—the comparable concept for transgender people—for minimizing the roles of black and trans activists involved in the Stonewall riots.